lammps/lammps/doc/src/group2ndx.rst

 Restrictions
 """"""""""""

-This command requires that atoms have atom IDs, since this is the information that is written to the index file.
+These commands require that atoms have atom IDs, since this is the information that is written to the index file.

-These commands are part of the COLVARS package.
+These commands are part of the EXTRA-COMMAND package.
 They are only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` page for more info.

 Related commands
 """"""""""""""""